datahappy1/mssql_to_redshift_data_transfer_tool/README.md

 -Run Pytest to make sure everything's working correctly <br />
 -Try running this tool with the Dryrun argument set to true <br />
 -If the AWS Redshift commands are correct, re-run with the Dryrun argument set to false <br />

-# Important Notes
-- Feel free to contribute to this project
-- In the future, I'd like to make this tool run also on watermarks, so you transfer to Redshift only the data increments